-I am totally loving these flower cards the kids made for a Mother’s Day craft and gift for Grandma [and myself!].
+I am totally loving these flower cards the kids made for a Mother’s Day craft for kids to make.
+It’s a great gift for Grandma (and myself!).

-The boys ask to paint all the time, and usually it doesn’t turn into much by itself, especially when I leave it completely open.
+The boys ask to paint all the time.
+Usually, it doesn’t turn into much by itself, especially when I leave it completely open.